 Plain English Breakdown

-The bill summary and digest do not provide specific details about exceptions to the prohibition on selling or transferring reservations at a higher price.
+The official summary does not provide details about specific exemptions or exceptions to selling reservations at a higher price, leaving this as an open question.

 California Restaurant Reservation AntiPiracy Act

-The California Restaurant Reservation AntiPiracy Act prohibits selling or transferring restaurant reservations for more than what was originally paid, and increases the font size requirement for clear disclosures on websites.
+The California Restaurant Reservation AntiPiracy Act prohibits selling or transferring restaurant reservations for more than the original price and increases font size requirements for certain disclosures on websites.

 What This Bill Does

-- Prohibits a person from selling or transferring, or facilitating the sale or transfer of, a reservation for a restaurant at an amount higher than that person paid to acquire it, except as specified.
+- Prohibits a person from selling or transferring, or facilitating the sale or transfer of, a reservation for a restaurant for an amount higher than that person paid to acquire the reservation.

-- Authorizes the Attorney General, county counsel, city attorneys, and individuals harmed by violations to recover civil penalties.
+- Allows the Attorney General, county counsel, city attorneys, and individuals harmed by violations to recover civil penalties.

-- Creates in the State Treasury the California Restaurant Reservation AntiPiracy Act Fund where recovered penalties are deposited.
+- Creates in the State Treasury the California Restaurant Reservation AntiPiracy Act Fund into which any civil penalty recovered by the Attorney General would be deposited.

-- Increases the font size requirement from 14-point to 16-point for clear and conspicuous disclosures on websites.
+- Increases the font size requirement from 14-point to 16-point for important disclosures on websites.

 Who It Names or Affects

-- People who sell or transfer restaurant reservations
+- Online businesses that sell or transfer restaurant reservations.

 Terms To Know